Lertos/draykawn/README.md

 # draykawn
-An online co-op twist on the typical monster catcher games.
-This time it's the monsters catching the other races!
+A twist on the typical monster catcher games.
+This time it's the monsters (and elements) catching the other races!